MundoDele Spanish Grammar

-Why learn relative clauses with MundoDele?
+Why relative clauses matter

-How to use this page
+How to use this Spanish relative clauses guide

 Use this page to understand relative clauses as part of Spanish sentence structure.
 First learn the basic pattern.
 Then compare restrictive and non-restrictive clauses, study the main relative pronouns, and finally practise prepositions and subjunctive contrasts.